-- The habitat specification developed for re-created habitat areas aims to provide a more self-sustaining 'typical' habitat, eventually proposed to have minimal weeds and with pine wildings removed, therefore providing a better chance of sustaining a population onsite, and maintaining regional connectivity. - Compensated habitat will comprise of a percentage of breeding habitat (i.e. constructed ponds) and other habitat suitable for movement of frogs between breeding ponds (i.e. sedgeland, wet heath and tall grasslands).
-Mitigation is dependent on both habitat retention and habitat re-creation to compensate for habitat loss, with habitat ponds, either created or retained, spaced no more than 300m from each other.
+- The objective for created habitat is to provide a self-sustaining 'typical' habitat, to have minimal weeds and with pine wildings removed, providing a better chance of sustaining a population onsite, and maintaining regional connectivity. - Compensated habitat will comprise of a percentage of breeding habitat (i.e. constructed ponds) and other habitat suitable for movement of frogs between breeding ponds (i.e. sedgeland, wet heath and tall grasslands).
+Impact mitigation is dependent on both habitat retention and habitat re-creation to compensate for habitat loss, with habitat ponds, either created or retained, spaced no more than 300m from each other.